-- The Bank of England Base Rate has been unchanged at 0.50% since March 2009 and is forecast to remain unchanged during 2013/14 but then rise from March 2015 to reach 1.50% by December 2015. - Growth in the UK economy is expected to be weak in the next two years and as Base Rate underpins investment returns it is unlikely that this forecast is an under estimate especially if the economic recovery is slower or weaker than currently anticipated. - The low interest rates will continue to depress future interest receivable estimates and an average investment return as low as 0.50% on new investments made in 2013/14 can be expected.
+- The Bank of England Base Rate had been at 0.50% since December 2017 and is forecast to rise from June 2018 to reach 0.75% and by December 2018 1.00%. - The growth rate for the UK economy is expected to remain low because of the wider global economic conditions.
+As Base Rate underpins investment returns it is unlikely that this forecast is an under estimate especially if the economic recovery is weaker than currently anticipated or there is negative fallout from the Brexit negotiations. - The low interest rates will continue to depress future interest receivable estimates and an average investment return as low as 0.40% on new investments made in 2018/19 can be expected.